PonomarjovsVladimirs/ticket-service/README.md

-Springboot application that returns ticket prices for a bus trip
+Springboot application that returns draft ticket prices for a bus trip

 0- Prerequisites
 ```